pierreglaser/jupyter-slurm-setup-instructions/README.md

 ### Miniconda

-Miniconda contains conda and its dependencies (a minimal `Python` distribution, with far fewer packages than the anaconda distribution) and can be easily installed, as described belos.
+[Miniconda](https://docs.conda.io/en/latest/miniconda.html) contains conda and its dependencies (a minimal `Python` distribution, with far fewer packages than the anaconda distribution) and can be easily installed, as described belos.

 ### Miniforge

-Miniforge fulfills the same purpose as miniforge, but supports more computer architecture, and the use of conda-forge as a default channel.
+[Miniforge](https://github.com/conda-forge/miniforge) fulfills the same purpose as miniforge, but is community-managed, supports more computer architecture, and the use of conda-forge as a default channel.

 ### Mambaforge

-`mambaforge` is a version of `miniforge` which replaces `conda` by [https://github.com/mamba-org/mamba](mamba), is a reimplementation of conda in C++.
+`mambaforge` is a version of `miniforge` which replaces `conda` by [mamba](https://github.com/mamba-org/mamba), is a reimplementation of conda in C++.

 ## How to quickly install a `conda`-based package manager